Verdant Works Museum Dundee

 treat the Jute before Spinning.
 The Corchorus

-Plants for the manufacturing of Jute was
+Plants for the manufacturing of Jute were

 imported from India.